shellywanamaker/shellywanamaker.github.io/about.md

 ### Fun-Fact

-I also work at a brewery called Mollusk.
-Come say "hi!" on a Friday night!
+I also work at a brewery called [Mollusk](http://www.molluskseattle.com/).
+Come say "hi!" on a Friday night and try an oyster stout, or the squid-ink black lager!

 ### Contact me